top of page

 The Human Faculty for Music - What's special about it?

 In this cross-disciplinary project I have been seeking to describe a "narrow faculty for music" - qualities and/or capabilities that are at once universally present and operational in music across cultures whilst also being specific to our species and to the domain of music.
 I have suggested that configurations of musical pulse; musical tone; and musical motivation provide a particular and sustained attentional structure for managing personal experience and interpersonal/group interaction - they offer a continually renewing phenomenological link between the immediate past, the perceptual present and future expectation [see 2021.pdf].
 Music’s unique “design features” are therefore considered as a quasi-architectural framework in which our most central affective and socio-intentional drives are afforded extended time, stability, and a degree of abstraction, intensity, focus and meaning.
 Crucially, this perspective has many important implications for our understanding of broad issues on music psychology, health; culture; communication; attention; therapy; and cognition.
 Interested readers can read the introduction here [Intro.pdf] while the full exposition of my thoughts on this topic is available in my PhD thesis [see PhD.pdf].
-Extending from previous publications [see 2006.pdf; 2009.pdf; 2012.pdf], I also plan (funding dependent! ;-)) to prepare a précis of my main arguments in article form, targeting publication and peer commentary in Behavioural Brain Sciences (CUP) - and potentially also as a book publication - 'the musical moment' - for a wider and more general readership [see RP.pdf below].
+Extending from previous publications [see 2006.pdf; 2009.pdf; 2012.pdf], I also plan (funding dependent! ;-)) to prepare a précis of my main arguments in article form, targeting publication and peer commentary in Behavioural Brain Sciences (CUP) - 'the musical moment' - for a wider and more general readership [see RP.pdf below].

 Sensorimotor Harmonisation